 Once the roads reopen, there may still be significant snow and water on trails in the area; most facilities do not open for a few weeks after the roads open.

 In addition, overnight parking is prohibited on the Tioga Road and Glacier Point Road beyond Badger Pass beginning October 15 each year.
 Overnight parking is available at Badger Pass from October 15 until the road closes (usually in late October or early November).
-Overnight parking is again available at Badger Pass from around mid December through March (when the ski area is open).
+Overnight parking is again available at the ski area from around mid December through March (when the ski area is open).

 Travelers coming to Yosemite during late fall, winter, and early spring should carry tire chains in their cars, as they may become mandatory on park roads at any time.